iluwatar/java-design-patterns/abstract-factory/README.md

 * Kit

-## Intent of Abstract Factory Pattern in Java
+## Intent of Abstract Factory Design Pattern

 The Abstract Factory pattern in Java provides an interface for creating families of related or dependent objects without specifying their concrete classes, enhancing modularity and flexibility in software design.